List of Luton Town F.C. managers

 Luton Town Football Club is an English association football club, based in the town of Luton, Bedfordshire.
-The club was founded in 1885, and competes in the EFL Championship during the 2022–23 season.
+The club was founded in 1885, and will compete in League One during the 2025–26 season.

 The playing staff were originally organised by a trainer, and chosen for matches by a committee made up of directors led by the club's secretary.
 The club appointed an official manager for the first time in 1925.
 George Thompson took up the role in February, but left after eight months, "scalded by his experience".
 Thompson was not replaced until 1927, when former player John McCartney took charge.
 Harold Wightman worked during the early 1930s to build a team to challenge for promotion, but was sacked early on in the 1935–36 season.
 Without a manager, the team finished as runners-up in the Third Division South, before topping the table in 1936–37 under Ned Liddle.
 Dally Duncan was appointed in 1947, and during his 11-year tenure he took Luton into the First Division for the first time.
-After Duncan was sacked early in the 1958–59 season, the club's board of directors managed the team to the 1959 FA Cup Final.
+After Duncan was sacked early in the 1958–59 season, the club's board of directors managed the team to the 1959 FA Cup final.

 Poor spells under four managers resulted in relegation to the Fourth Division by 1965.
 Allan Brown became manager in November 1966, and Luton won the division in 1967–68.
 Brown moved on halfway through the next season, and Alec Stock continued the revival, winning promotion to the Second Division in 1969–70.
 Luton won another promotion in 1973–74 to return to the top division under Harry Haslam, but Haslam was unable to prevent relegation during the following season.
 David Pleat became manager in 1978, and built a team that took the 1981–82 Second Division championship.
 Though Pleat moved on in 1986, success continued—Luton finished seventh during 1986–87, and won the Football League Cup a year later under Ray Harford.
 Managed by Jimmy Ryan, the team avoided relegation in 1989–90, and repeated that feat during the following season.
 When Ryan was then sacked in favour of a return for Pleat, Luton were relegated in 1991–92.
 Pleat left again in 1995, and a five-year spell under Lennie Lawrence then saw Luton drop to the third tier.
 A disastrous 2000–01 season—in which three managers took the helm at the club—saw Luton fall into the bottom division of the Football League for the first time since 1968.